USB flash drive: Size and style of packaging

 Most USB flash drives weigh less than 1 oz.
 While some manufacturers are competing for the smallest size, with the biggest memory, offering drives only a few millimeters larger than the USB plug itself, some manufacturers differentiate their products by using elaborate housings, which are often bulky and make the drive difficult to connect to the USB port.
 Because the USB port connectors on a computer housing are often closely spaced, plugging a flash drive into a USB port may block an adjacent port.
 Such devices may carry the USB logo only if sold with a separate extension cable.
 Such cables are USB-compatible but do not conform to the USB standard.

 USB flash drives have been integrated into other commonly carried items, such as watches, pens, laser pointers, and even the Swiss Army Knife; others have been fitted with novelty cases such as toy cars or Lego bricks.
 USB flash drives with images of dragons, cats or aliens are very popular in Asia.
 The small size, robustness and cheapness of USB flash drives make them an increasingly popular peripheral for case modding.

+USB On-The-Go compatibility

+Many modern smartphones and tablets support USB flash drives via USB On-The-Go (OTG), allowing them to act as hosts and read or write data directly.
+OTG compatibility has expanded the use of flash drives beyond computers, making them useful for media transfer and backup on mobile devices.